himito/laravel-mailman/README.md

 ## Contributing

-Please see [contributing.md](contributing.md) for details and a todolist.
+Please see [contributing file](CONTRIBUTING.md) for details and a todo-list.

 ## Security